Everything You Need to Know About Skylights

 Do-it-yourself skylight installation is not as difficult as you may fear, and it offers so many advantages that people often want at least one.

-When you are ready to start building your new skylight, be sure to choose a day that offers you at least a few hours of sunshine.
+When you are ready to start building your new skylight, be sure to choose a day with at least a few hours of sunshine.

 These directions are for putting one into a structure that already exists but if you are currently building a new home it is even easier.